ckb-ecofund/CKB-Developer-Resource/README.md

     - **[ckb-c-stdlib](https://github.com/nervosnetwork/ckb-c-stdlib)** for C
     - **[ckb-lua](https://github.com/nervosnetwork/ckb-lua)** for Lua
 5. **JS/TS SDK - Lumos**: [Lumos](https://github.com/ckb-js/lumos) is a full-featured JavaScript/TypeScript framework designed to simplify DApp development on the CKB network.
 The project's name symbolizes its purpose: to illuminate the expansive yet uncharted territory of CKB, guiding developers into this new realm.
-6. **Kuai**: [Explore Kuai](https://github.com/ckb-js/kuai), a comprehensive application development framework and philosophy designed specifically for Nervos CKB.
-It features universal development patterns, easy-to-use scaffolding tools, a modular architecture, and detailed manuals to facilitate efficient development workflows.
-7. **Spore Protocol SDK**: Enhance your development capabilities with the [Spore Protocol SDK](https://github.com/sporeprotocol/spore-sdk).
+6. **Spore Protocol SDK**: Enhance your development capabilities with the [Spore Protocol SDK](https://github.com/sporeprotocol/spore-sdk).
 For more information, visit [Spore Protocol's homepage](https://spore.pro/).

 ## **Tutorials**